-Figure 2.1.8-6a: Key View 5, Canterbury Lane Looking West Toward I-680, Existing Condition edge of I-680 and add a 15-foot-high retaining wall with an approximately 15-foot-high sound wall on top in a location 20 feet to the east of the existing sound wall.
+Figure 2.1.8-6a: Key View 5, Canterbury Lane Looking West Toward I-680, Existing Condition Photo Date: 8-10-2019 wall at the east edge of I-680 and add a 15-foot-high retaining wall with an approximately 15foot-high sound wall on top in a location 20 feet to the east of the existing sound wall.
 The total height of the retaining wall plus the sound wall would be approximately 30 feet.
-The project would remove existing trees and shrubs in the State ROW to accommodate the construction of the walls.
+If so, the project would remove existing trees and shrubs in the State ROW to accommodate the construction of the walls.
 In addition, the project would shift the existing overhead mileage sign and light to the new eastern edge of the highway.
 In the highway median, approximately 296 feet to the northwest of the vantage point, the project would add a box trestle gantry facing northbound lanes with a downward-facing toll reader attached to the bottom rail of the gantry.
 The total height of the box trestle sign structure would be approximately 20.5 feet above the highway pavement.
 The dimensions of the box trestle gantry would be approximately 8.3 feet high by 30 feet long.
 In the photosimulated view, the location of the trestle gantry would be beyond the cone-shaped evergreen tree and not visible from the Key View 5 vantage point.